DevMahfuz/DevMahfuz/README.md

 - 👀 I’m a JavaScript developer.
 -  I'm used to using React and Next js to build interactive user interfaces.
 -  For the back end I use Node js.
--  How to reach me? set mail to "admin@mahfuzur.me".
+-  How to reach me? set mail to "mahfuzm444@gmail.com".

 <!---
 DevMahfuz/DevMahfuz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.